fenilgmehta/Face-Recognition-and-Security-System/README.md

 2. "client_RPi_face_training.py" should be used on the client to add known/authorized people to the dataset
 3. "client_RPi_face_detection.py" to be used for face detection on the client side

+Note: use python 3 for the program execution to avoid any difficuly and errors

 -----------------------
 ### How to run: